 Media advisories are a great tool to raise more awareness for your event or activity.
 Media outlets are constantly looking for a juicy story to cover or highlight.
-A properly written media advisory can earn you the news coverage you need to get word out for free.
+A properly written media advisory can earn you the news coverage you need to get the word out for free.
 Follow the steps below to format an effective advisory that elevated your brand and maximizes your event publicity.

 Step 1: Strategize & Plan